mlc-mlapis/docs/src/documentation/services/message-brokers/rabbitmq.md

 ![Public Routing](./images/RabbitMQ-Public-Access-Internal-Ports.png "Public Routing Overview")

+##### Mapping to STOMP and MQTT WebSockets server plugins
 <!-- markdownlint-disable DOCSMD004 -->
+::: tip
-::: warning Mapping to STOMP and MQTT WebSockets plugins Both RabbitMQ STOMP and MQTT plugins are located on the `/ws` path.
+Both RabbitMQ STOMP and MQTT WebSocket server plugins are located on the `/ws` path.
 That's why you should use the same `/ws` public path to map the public subdomains.
 It's also important to remember that the described Zerops mapping transforms the URL that a JavaScript client uses to `wss://stomp.ikbase.eu/ws` or `wss://mqtt.ikbase.eu/ws`.
 It means that the `443` port is used, not the `15674` or `15675` ports from the public Internet.

 In the case of HA mode, WebSockets requests are transparently routed to the individual RabbitMQ nodes through the load balancers, which are part of the RabbitMQ cluster.
 Take a look at the [RabbitMQ Service in HA Mode, a deep-dive view](/documentation/overview/how-zerops-works-inside/rabbitmq-cluster-internally.html).
 :::